brown-band/website/pages/scripts/1997-1998/fall/penn.md

 READ ALL ABOUT IT!

-People eat turkey on Thanksgiving! <br> Sugar causes tooth decay! <br> Penn student body consists entirely of people wait-listed at Columbia!
+People eat turkey on Thanksgiving!\
+Sugar causes tooth decay!\
+Penn student body consists entirely of people wait-listed at Columbia!

 For the final word on college drinking we turn to no less than Ben Franklin himself who says: